Thank you for your interest in participating in the Midwest Foodservice Expo’s line-up of educational programs.

 - All applications must be fully completed online before they will be accepted for review to ensure that all of the information is available for the Expo to make a fully informed decision.

-The Expo will be accepting and reviewing applications through October 1, 2012 for the 2013 Expo.
-If your topic meets the needs of the 2013 Expo, you will be contacted by a staff member.
+If your topic meets the needs of the 2018 Expo, you will be contacted by a staff member.
 If not, your information will be kept on file for one year and will be re-considered for the Expo’s program the following year.

 What We’re Seeking